Signs of political activity in J&K as politicos are released in a phased manner

 Restrictions in Jammu and Kashmir: SC reserves verdict on batch of petitions

-The Centre had initiated the process to release some political leaders, who were detained in Jammu and Kashmir in the wake of Article 370 being abrogated.
+The Centre had initiated the process to release some political leaders, who were detained in J&K in the wake of Article 370 being abrogated.

 Some leaders are signing bonds to secure their release and the condition imposed by the Centre is that they shall not indulge in any political activity once freed.
 The likes of Mirwaiz Umar Farooq have signed the bond and have assured that they will no indulge in political activity.
 Further, three former legislators, two from the NC and one from the PDP have also signed similar bonds.